 - Put the refund into the RRSP, problem solved, and you get another refund next year (repeat).

 - Refund into TFSA, let it grow there, thus you have the Tax Money.
-An added bonus is you are using it to grow you nest egg (tax free).
+A bonus is you are using it to grow you nest egg (tax free).

 - Hope your RRSP investments grow enough to cover $N worth of taxes due on the initial deposit.